Beiduo Chen

 Research Interests

-Feel free to reach out if you’re interested in topics related to NLP and LLMs!
+Feel free to reach out if you are interested in topics related to NLP, LLM evaluation, reasoning, human-centered modeling, or multilingual and cultural evaluation.

 news